Chenson92/TechBlog/README.md

 ## Installation

 - Install Express.js package
-- Uses the MySQL2 package to connect to a MySQL database.
+- Uses the MySQL2 and Sequelize packages to connect to a MySQL database.

 ## Screenshot